Formulas are not divine laws.

 So here we come to the third P, the proof.

-There are several ways to prove your arguments:
+You have several ways to prove your arguments:

 - Statistics and graphs.
 As the old saying goes “numbers don’t lie”.
 People tend to believe in statistics and graphs because from a young age we are taught that mathematics is an exact science where 2+2 = 4

 - Testimonials and reviews.
-One of the best ways to prove your point is to let your clients talk about the transformation they have experienced after hiring your services or using your product
+One of the best ways to prove your point is to let your clients talk about the transformation they experienced after hiring your services or using your product

 - Case studies.
 You can go deeper into your clients’ experiences so prospects can feel more related and see themselves experiencing the same positive results.
 Case studies are particularly useful for tech products or for specific services.

-In order to get great testimonials you might want to help your clients say relevant things by asking them specific questions.
+In order to get great testimonials, you might want to help your clients say relevant things by asking them specific questions.

 People tend to be too vague, so in order to help them providing more detail, ask them questions to avoid reviews like “I liked it very much”.